Tool of the week: Cowbird

-Cowbird first came to our attention at Journalism.co.uk when the National Geographic used it to allow people living in the Pine Ridge Indian Reservation to tell their own stories, in their own words and pictures.
+Cowbird has been used by the National Geographic to allow people living in the Pine Ridge Indian Reservation to tell their own stories, in their own words and pictures.

 The title has gathered the unedited stories on its site by teaming up with the creators of the storytelling tool.

 Mediashift has an article on ‘how National Geographic used Cowbird storytelling tool to tell a reservation’s whole story‘, which explains why the title opted for this approach and how they teamed up with those behind the platform.
 It’s well worth reading.

 Other news outlets could clearly take inspiration from the National Geographic and launch their own storytelling projects.
 It is also worth looking at the roles (such as journalist) and thinking about how people and their stories can become sources for a feature or news item.Tags: Cowbird, journalism tool, storytelling

 - Tool of the week for journalists – ifttt, a promising app for dealing with data

 - YouTube and National Geographic launch video competition

 - New York and The New Yorker lead National Magazine Awards finalists

 - Tool of the week for journalists – Trendsmap, for tracking conversations in your area